sean-nam-dev/kvov/README.md

-# K-vov — Variable Object Validation DSL
+# K-vov — Kotlin Variable Object Validation DSL

 K-vov is a lightweight, declarative validation DSL for Kotlin.
 It allows you to build expressive, type-safe validation logic for strings, numbers, and collections with clean, readable syntax.